 When I’m planning to make some make ahead meals to freeze, I usually set myself an hour or so for some proper meal planning to make sure I get my week under control.
 The whole process of easy freezer meals is pretty straight forward.
 Or, it is when you follow some simple guidelines.
 I’ve created a meal planning 101 class that breaks down exactly how to meal plan and how it would even help in the first place.
 Make Ahead Dinners are key to our weekly meals.

 When I started meal planning, my stress level went down.
 My grocery bill went down.
 And my joy of cooking skyrocketed.
 So, as part of my weekly meal planning, I pick a few staple sauces that I can use in a few different dishes that really help me pull it all together.
 You’ve heard of the capsule wardrobe.
 Well, this is capsule meal planning and it works like a dream.
 My favorite sauce is a really useful red pepper sauce.
 It can be used as a pizza sauce, pasta sauce, a base for chili, and it can be incorporated into this lasagna to make it the perfect lasagna al forno.
-It’s one simple little 10-minute sauce that will have you covered all week long.
+It’s one simple little 10-minute sauce that will have you covered for Sunday meals and all week long.

 - You can assemble it and freeze it right away.
 Or you can bake it then freeze, making it one heck of a flexible make ahead lasagna.

 - It’s a lighter version of a classic lasagna, perfect for going into the new year.

 - This make ahead lasagna is a fabulous building block to meal planning your week and cutting dinner time stress.